RG9n/RG9n.github.io/write-ups/hackpark.md

 **2) What is the CVE?**

 Now, it's time to look for an exploit.
-You can use [Exploit-DB](http://www.exploit-db.com/) or searchsploit.
+You can use [Exploit-DB](http://www.exploit-db.com/) or searchsploit in terminal.

 ```
 searchsploit blogengine